A Generalized Matching Reconfiguration Problem: Introduction

-Thus instead of the standard objectives of optimization and approximation, the questions that arise here concern \emph{reoptimization} and \emph{reapproximation}: Can we ``efficiently'' transform one given solution (the \emph{source}) to a better one (the \emph{target}) under real-life constraints?
-The efficiency of the transformation may be measured in terms of running time, but in some applications making (even small) changes to the currently used solution may incur huge costs, possibly much higher than the running time cost of computing (even from scratch) a better solution.
-In particular, this is often the case whenever the edges of the currently used solution are ``hard-wired'' in some physical sense (as in road networks).
-Various real-life constraints may be studied, and the one we focus on in this work is that at any step (or every few steps) throughout the transformation process, the current solution should be both feasible and of quality no worse (by much) than the source solution.
-This constraint is natural as it might be prohibitively expensive and even infeasible to carry out the transformation process \emph{instantaneously}.
-Instead, the transformation can be broken into \emph{phases} each performing at most $\Delta$ changes to the transformed solution, where $\Delta$ is an arbitrary parameter, so that the solution obtained at the end of each phase (which is to be used instead of the source solution) is both feasible and of quality no (much) worse than the source.
+Instead of the standard objectives of optimization, the questions that arise here concern \emph{reoptimization}: Can we ``efficiently'' transform one given solution (the \emph{source}) to another one (the \emph{target}) under ``real-life constraints''?
+The efficiency of the {\em transformation procedure} could be measured in terms of running time, but in some applications making even small changes to the currently used solution may incur huge costs, possibly much higher than the runtime cost of computing (from scratch) a better solution; we shall use ``procedure'' and ``process'' interchangeably.
+In particular, this is often the case whenever the edges of the currently used solution are ``hard-wired'' in some physical sense, as in road networks.
+Various real-life constraints or objectives may be studied; the one we focus on in this work is that at any step (or every few steps) throughout the transformation process the current solution should be both feasible and of quality no worse (by much) than that of either the source or target solutions.
+This constraint is natural as it might be prohibitively expensive or even impossible to carry out the transformation process \emph{instantaneously}.
+Instead, the transformation can be broken into \emph{phases} each performing $\le \Delta$ changes to the transformed solution, where $\Delta \ge 1$ is some parameter, so that the solution obtained at the end of each phase--- to be used instead of the source solution--- is both feasible and of quality no (much) worse than either the source or target.
 The transformed solution is to eventually coincide with the target solution.

-One may further strengthen the above constraint by requiring that the overall running time of the transformation process \emph{given the source and target solutions} will be low, ideally near-linear in the size of the underlying graph and perhaps even in the size of the source and target solutions.